microsoft/TemplateStudio/docs/activation.vb.md

 We are going to create a new ActivationHandler to understand how to extend the ActivationService in our project.
 In this case, we are going to add a markdown files (.md) reader to our app.

-The following code is thought to be added in a WTS MVVM Basic app.
+The following code is thought to be added in a WinTS MVVM Basic app.

 For viewing the markdown a MarkdownTextBlock from the [Windows Community Toolkit](https://github.com/Microsoft/WindowsCommunityToolkit) is used.